Startup Comp Cost-Benefit Analysis

 1The usual corporate bullshit answer you get is "I work here because I love the [impact|culture|ownership|scope|etc]" but while that may be true, given a crap salary and poor financial upside, would the people who "love it" still be here?
 Be serious.

 Add all your grants.
-Each can have a different vesting schedule.
+Each can have a different vesting schedule and strategy (sell at vest vs. hold).

 Set your salary and company share price per year.
 Vesting and equity are auto-calculated from grants above.